-For those of you following my blog for some time, it’s no secret one of my favorite Italian past times is the Aperitivo while rejecting the Aperitivo buffet.
-The ‘rona has taken a lot of things away from us, including the aperitivo buffet.
-Looks like there is a bright side after all.
-This post is a round-up of my personal picks in Florence doing unique (and affordable) food and drink programs/formulas (mostly outdoors all’aperto) for Aperitivo hour during this abnormal pandemic summer 2020.
-Continue Reading →
+For those of you following my blog for some time, it’s no secret one of my favorite Italian past times is the Aperitivo.
+This post is a round-up of my personal picks in Florence doing unique (and affordable) food and drink programs/formulas (mostly outdoors all’aperto) for Aperitivo hour during this abnormal pandemic summer (first written in summer 2020)

 As a lover of Italian food culture and ritual, the Italian happy hour aperitivo is quite possibly my favorite past-time in Italy.
 I even lead a food tour in Florence just for Aperitivo.
 This is a handy guide to my on-going recommendations for where to get Aperitivo in Florence as well as articles I’ve written related to aperitivo and cocktails in Florence.
 (Check back often- this list is a constant work in progress!)

 What is Italian aperitivo?
 Some compare Aperitivo to happy hour- it is not just one hour and there are not discounted drinks and food.
 In sum, its the ritual of having a snack and an appetite stimulating drink (negroni, vermouth, spritz, etc) or light alcoholic drink (prosecco, light wine, beer) before the events of a meal are about to ensue.

 Over time, this food & drink ritual has evolved to be “aperi-cena/dinner”, big buffets of food with poorly crafted mixed drinks which sweetly stun appetite rather than stimulate.
 One of my goals as a food blogger in Italy is to suggest we make better food decisions and to promote genuine Italian food culture.
 In some ways, aperitivo is loosing the essence of what this ritual was intended to be with the crap aperitivo bars with cafeteria-like mounds of leftovers and stale food that belongs in a science project.